 In rooms of hundreds of people who work in the treatment field and have quit smoking, never more than a handful have ever said they quit with formal treatment.

 "Wait a minute," I deadpan.
 "You people are too radical for me.
-You tell people all the time that they can't quit addictions on their own.
-Yet you-a group of highly experienced counselors, many of whom have quit more than one addiction yourselves-tell me you quit the toughest addiction without treatment."
+You tell people all the time that they can't quit addictions on their own."

+"Yet you, a group of highly experienced counselors, many of whom have quit more than one addiction yourselves - perhaps in rehab or a support group - tell me you quit the toughest addiction without treatment."

-In a further development, in 2012 leading smoking researchers checked to see whether people who quit cigarettes did better with nicotine replacements (like gum or patches).
+In a further development, in 2012 leading smoking researchers checked to see whether people who quit cigarettes did better with nicotine replacements (like gum or patches), or if they quit on their own.
 They did no better than those who quit without the drug replacement.
 And the worst smokers (the most addicted) were twice as likely to relapse when they relied on such medical interventions as those who quit cold turkey!